Maintenance Worker I – Facilities Maintenance

 CLASSIFICATION STATUS: Full Time, Non-Exempt

-This entry level position participates in the day to day operations of the Parks Division to include facility and grounds maintenance.
+This entry level position participates in the day to day operations of the Facilities Maintenance Division to include facility and grounds maintenance.

 The list of essential functions, as outlined herein, is intended to be representative of the major tasks performed within this classification.
 It is not necessarily descriptive of any one position in the class.
 The omission of an essential function does not preclude management from assigning duties not listed herein if such duties are a logical assignment to the position.
 Specific tasks on a day to day basis will reflect the overall areas of expertise for this position.